 What are the benefits of soaking grains?

-Grains are a good source of complex carbohydrates, dietary fiber, and they contain B vitamins like niacin and B6.
-They also contain minerals like calcium, iron, phosphorus, potassium and zinc.
+Grains are a good source of complex carbohydrates and dietary fiber.
+They also contain B vitamins such as niacin and B6.
+They also contain minerals like calcium, iron, phosphorus, potassium, and zinc.

 Enhanced Mineral Absorption

 When you soak whole grains in warm water overnight, you activate the enzyme phytase.
-This enzyme then works to break down phytic acid which binds minerals like iron, calcium and zinc.
-As phytase does its magic, it release minerals in whole grains and makes them easier for your body to absorb (source).
+This enzyme then works to break down phytic acid which binds minerals like iron, calcium, and zinc.
+As phytase does its magic, it releases minerals in whole grains and makes them easier for your body to absorb (source).

 In addition to activating the enzyme phytase, soaking your grains also activates the enzyme amylase which breaks down complex starches found in grains.
 These complex starches can make grains difficult for some people to digest.